Balaam Barugahara

 Balaam Barugahara Ateenyi commonly known as Balaam (born 28 July 1979) is a Ugandan politician, business man, music and events promoter.
+He serves as the Minister of Local Government in the cabinet of Uganda .He was appointed by President Yoweri Museveni on 26 May 2026 replacing Raphael Magyezi.

-He is the state minister for gender, labour, and social development in charge of children and youth affairs appointed by the President Yoweri Museveni.
+He previously served as the minister of state for gender, labour, and social development in charge of children and youth affairs from March 2024 to May 2026.

 Balaam is also the CEO of Balaam group of companies, a conglomerate operating in Uganda and South Sudan and his investments are mainly in the areas of entertainments, broadcasting, real estate, manufacturing, hotels, and resorts.

 Early life and education

 Balaam Barugahara Ateenyi was born on 28 July 1979 to late Engineer David Balaam Byenkya Akiiki of Kijura, Masindi District and Gladesi Byenkya Abwooli of Kalisizo in Central Buganda.
 His father, Davidson Balaam Byenkya Akiiki, died in 1991 when he was still a young boy.

 Education

 He attended Namasagali School, St. John Bosco Senior Secondary School & Original Progressive Senior Secondary School for A'level.
 He then enrolled at Makerere University for Bachelor of Commerce where he majored in marketing, after, he did a Master of Business Administration (Marketing Option) at Cavendish University Uganda.